-AT DO GOOD X, our goal is to help you bring your business ideas for good to life.
+At DO GOOD X, our goal is to help you bring your business ideas for good to life.

 Entrepreneurs to advance business ideas that leave behind a social good footprint—a positive impact and legacy on people, communities, and the environment.

-We are driven by faith-rooted values that fight against the rapid growth of inequality and social inequity in communities around the world.
-And DO GOOD X supports leaders who are faithfully pursuing entrepreneurship to transform systems for the good of all people.
+Our change-makers are driven by faith-rooted values that fight against the rapid growth of inequality and social inequity in communities around the world.
+DO GOOD X supports leaders who are faithfully pursuing entrepreneurship to transform systems for the good of all people.
 Are you ready to do good?
 If so, explore our opportunities to get involved.

-These change agents are committed to their faith, passionate about creating a just world, and driven to do good.
+DO GOOD X Fellows, Alumni, and mentors are committed to their faith, passionate about creating a just world, and driven to do good.

 - 2018 FELLOWS